ashu305/Assignment-Checker-Frontend/README.md

 # use  `npm start`

-You can clone the project and  to see the application in action
+You can clone the project and  to see the application in action by typing npm start in the terminal